NicholasLYang/uptointerpretation/content/posts/how-big-could-rust-be.md

 # Beginner Friendly

-This belief that Rust will win the long-term game stems from a simple
+This belief that Rust will win the long-term game stems from a key
-fact: Rust is **really really** beginner friendly.
+observation: Rust is **really really** beginner friendly.
 This may seem counterintuitive, since the borrow checker is frustrating and there are a lot of things to learn, but language complexity is only part of the story.
 Rust comes with simple, excellent tooling.
 You can jump into almost any project and build it with `cargo build`.
 There's a built in formatter and linter that helps steer your code in the right direction.
 You don't have to fiddle with compiler flags or Makefiles.
+The incidental complexity of setting up a tool is much more frustrating than the inherent complexity of a language.

 And the error messages!
 Rust has fantastic error messages.
 They're often so good that you can solve your issue simply by reading the